HeinemannT/corporater-extended-syntax/README.md

 ## **🚀 Getting Started**

+1. Download the extension from the [release page](https://github.com/HeinemannT/corporater-extended-syntax/releases/)
-1. Install the extension.
+2. Install the extension
-2. Open any .ext, .extended file, or a file with Corporater markers.
+3. Open any .ext, .extended file, or a file with Corporater markers
 4. Start typing\!

 *This is a community developed tool, designed to empower Corporater Solutions Architects.
 It is not affiliated with Corporater.*